Part II: Human computing

 2025

 Part I: From scenic to semantic explored the shift to semantic design.
-This manifesto describes what’s at stake.
+This manifesto outlines what’s at stake for human agency and alignment.

 We are not users of computers.
 We are partners in thinking.